-Selected financial information concerning Houston International Insurance Group, Ltd. ("HIIG") (the "HIIG Financial Information") contained in this MD&A is unaudited and has been derived from the unaudited consolidated financial statements of HIIG for the three months ended March 31, 2016 and 2015 (the "HIIG Statements") which have been prepared in accordance with United States generally accepted accounting principles ("US GAAP").
-Such statements are the responsibility of management of HIIG.
+Selected financial information concerning Houston International Insurance Group, Ltd. ("HIIG") (the "HIIG Financial Information") contained in this MD&A is unaudited and has been derived from the unaudited consolidated financial statements of HIIG for the three and six months ended June 30, 2016 and 2015 (the "HIIG Statements") which have been prepared in accordance with United States generally accepted accounting principles ("US GAAP").
+Such statements are the responsibility of the management of HIIG.
 The HIIG Financial Information, including any HIIG non-GAAP measures contained therein, has not been reconciled to IFRS and so may not be comparable to the financial information of issuers that present their financial information in accordance with IFRS.